fluentassertions/fluentassertions/docs/_pages/strings.md

 theString.Should().NotEndWithEquivalentOf("a string");
 ```

-All equivalency methods which end with "EquivalentOf" can be fine-tuned in its behaviour what differences to ignore.
+All equivalency methods which end with "EquivalentOf" can be fine-tuned in its behavior what differences to ignore.
 For instance, if you want to ignore leading whitespace, use this:

 ```csharp